Ungerer221/fluttertestapp/README.md

 6. Add SDK to path
     > should say the flutter SDK was added to you path when successful
 7. Check by running Flutter doctor in `ctrl + shift + p` in vs code
+8. throug the command type flutter new and selecte new project
+9. select application
+10. Choos where you want the application
+11. when complete then you can press f5 to run you app

 # Creating a Bloc and Cubit